Sovereign-Labs/sovereign-sdk/module-system/module-implementations/module-template/README.md

 ### 2. Functionality:

 Anyone can update the value stored in the example module by sending a `CallMessage::SetValue(new_value)` message.
-Anyone can query the module state by invoking the public `get_value` function
+Anyone can query the module state by invoking the public `get_value` function.

-Please, check comments in the `genesis.rs, call.rs & query.rs` for implementation details.
+For implementation details, please check comments in the `genesis.rs, call.rs & query.rs`.